 11 A.M. - NOON

 Join us for our book club discussion.
 Please note: anyone is welcome to join us for any of our four meetings, but in order to receive credit for an elective in the AT Program, you need to attend three of the four sessions.
-This semester's book is "Small Teaching Online" by Flower Darby and James Lang.
-For this meeting, please read chapters 5-6.
+This semester's book is "Distracted" by James Lang.
+For this meeting, please read chapters 8 through the end of the book, including the conclusion.

 from recent events